-Executive Lead - Dire ector of Finance SBU 2021-008 Water Safety Report Issu ed June 2021 Rec Ref Findings & Recommendation Priority Original Response / A greed Action Original Agreed Deadline Mos Updat 8(a) The Water Safety Plan documents the training requirements for key officers, including the requirement for training to be refreshed at least every three years.
-Training was in date for the current Responsible Persons and Authorised Persons.
-However, training for Competent Persons (Estates Officers) was out of date with the last training recorded as February 2017.
+Executive Lead - Di rector of Finance SBU 2021-008 Water Safety Report Issu ed June 2021 Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Mos Updat 8(a) The Water Safety Plan documents the training requirements for key officers, including the requirement for training to be refreshed at least every three years. М Agreed.
+Training will be u possible. updated as soon as 31/07/2021 August 2021 The health board are tr additional training.
+How Training was in date for the current Responsible Persons and Authorised Persons.
+However, training for Competent Persons (Estates Officers) was out of date with the last training recorded as February 2017. are availability issues. are having training upd WHTM's opener.
 Management advised that the provision of the required face- to-face training had not been possible due to COVID restrictions.
 It is acknowledged that some Authorised Persons training has now been arranged (noting this takes place offsite); but securing on-site training (for Competent Persons) remains difficult.
 It was noted that whilst a training matrix for Estates officers was held for those working at the Singleton estate, the same was not evidenced for the Morriston estate.
-Training should be updated for relevant staff as soon as possible, COVID restrictions permitting М Agreed.
-Training will be uppossible. pdated as soon as 31/07/2021 August 2021: The hea commission additional COVID there are availa these OAPs are having accordance with the W 9(b) Water-related risks are recorded by Estates management in the Datix risk management system in line with the wider corporate risk management procedure, escalating to the Corporate Risk Register should the score be sufficiently high.
-There were no corporate-level water risks reported at the time of the audit.
-The Water Safety Management Committee's terms of reference state that it should: Provide a forum in which high level Water System monitoring outcomes and risks can be reported to, evaluated, so that appropriate reduction or elimination action is agreed; and Consider identified risks, set priorities and produce action plans for each site.
-Whilst a number of appropriate risks were seen to be discussed at the Water Safety Management Committee, the risk register itself (as recorded in Datix) was not shared.
-On review of the current Datix recorded water-related risks, it was noted that some high-risk issues discussed at the Water Safety Management Committee had not been recorded (e.g. the absence of up to date risk assessments), whilst other risks, recorded in Datix, had not been discussed at the same (e.g. 'provision of resilience for the [Morriston] site'. М Agreed.
-As explained at the the Estates element of DATIX has The Governance Department review of the Estates Risks working with the Department Health Board wide risks into reason that the risk assessmen of date is not entered, is becau enter it for individual buildings discussions with Governance capability to enter this information rather than by building.
-The H process of awarding the risk WATER SAFETY. s not yet gone "live". are arranging for a and have also been t to allow us to put o the database.
-The nt having just gone out use we were having to s.
-We are currently in about giving us the tion across the Estate Health Board is in the 31/07/2021 August 2021: The Gov reviewing the estates ri with the Estates team, y the risks are allocated a This will then be preser panel suggested new d February 2022: The de Governance group and format of the risk asses for the risk register.
-Wo Director of Health & Sa completed in January 2 arranging to review the Assistant Head of Risk Revised deadline date update following the ab
+Training should be updated for relevant staff as soon as possible, COVID restrictions permitting 9(b) Water-related risks are recorded by Estates management in the Datix risk management system in line with the wider corporate risk management procedure, escalating to the Corporate Risk Register should the score be sufficiently high.
+There were no corporate-level water risks reported at the time of the audit. Μ Agreed.
+As explained at the Estates element of DATIX has The Governance Departmen review of the Estates Risks working with the Departmen Health Board wide risks interview. as not yet gone "live".
+It are arranging for a and have also been int to allow us to put 31/07/2021 August 2021 The Governance deparestates risk register in a team, which will also contail allocated across the here The Water Safety Management Committee's terms of reference state that it should: reason that the risk assessme of date is not entered, is beca ent having just gone out ause we were having to presented to the Octob new date.
+First of Nove Provide a forum in which high level Water System monitoring outcomes and risks can be reported to, evaluated, so that appropriate reduction or elimination action is agreed; and enter it for individual building discussions with Governance capability to enter this informa rather than by building.
+The e about giving us the ation across the Estate Health Board is in the February 2022 The department met wi group and were asked risk assessments to pro register.
+Working with t Consider identified risks, set priorities and produce action plans for each site. process of awarding the risk a ssessment contract.
+Health & Safety this wo January 2022 and we a Whilst a number of appropriate risks were seen to be discussed at the Water Safety Management Committee, the risk register itself (as recorded in Datix) was not shared. these revised risks with & Assurance.
+Revised deadline date On review of the current Datix recorded water-related risks, it was noted that some high-risk issues discussed at the Water Safety Management Committee had not been recorded (e.g. the absence of up to date risk assessments), whilst other risks, recorded in Datix, had not been discussed at the same (e.g. 'provision of resilience for the [Morriston] update following the ab